-This stamp was created in order to celebrate the Swiss Civic Code’s 100 years of existance.
-The challenge was quite difficult, how can we celebrate and communicate the essence of such complicated legal book?
-What civic laws are all about ?
-Being typographers ourself and loving the industrial quality of the SCC book, we decided instead of create a unique new design, to be more conceptual, and curate the content using the existing graphic code of the book.
+This stamp was created to celebrate the Swiss Civic Code’s 100 years of existence.
+The challenge was quite difficult – how can we celebrate and communicate the essence of such a complicated legal book?
+What are civic laws all about?
+Being typographers ourselves and loving the industrial quality of the SCC book, we decided, instead of creating a unique new design, to be more conceptual and curate the content using the existing graphic code of the book.

-After researching and interviewing many specialists of this field, we realised that the most important point of the whole legal text is paragraph 1 of the second article:
+After researching and interviewing many specialists within this field, we realised that the most important element of the legal text is paragraph 1 of the second article:

 “art.
 2: 1 Every person must act in good faith in the exercise of his or her rights and in the performance of his or her obligations.”

-“Faith” is the key element in which we create relationship with another person or with our community.
-So we decided to celebrate this beautiful phrase, as the essence of this book, rendering the text as used on the book, with “Times New Roman” but set in size 5 pt.
-We wanted to flirt with the philatelist who uses magnifier in order to read this beautiful piece of typography.
+“Faith” is the key element in creating relationships with other people or with our communities.
+So we decided to celebrate this beautiful phrase, as the essence of this book, rendering the text with “Times New Roman”, in size 5 pt.
+We wanted to flirt with the philatelist who would use a magnifying glass to read this beautiful piece of typography.

 100 years of CCS

 Printed in 2 million units